 If your hydrangeas are pathetic brown sticks like mine, join me in a moment of silence then read on to see what you can do about it.

-The back story: After two hydrangea-less summers (thanks to the “pro” that mutilated my hydrangeas one spring (read my When to Prune Hydrangeas so they Bloom post so this doesn’t happen to you), I could feel it in my bones that this was gonna be my year!
+The back story: After two hydrangea-less summers (thanks to the “pro” that mutilated my hydrangeas one spring (read my so this doesn’t happen to you), I could feel it in my bones that this was gonna be my year!

 I cried, I prayed, I may have even created a vision board (picture me frolicking through a valley with armloads of hydrangeas in my arms) to will those blooms into happening.